top of page

 Success in America

-It's not difficult to understand why Thriller achieved popularity in America - and not just because of the show's American actors and characters!
+It's not difficult to understand why a quality TV series like Thriller achieved popularity in America - and not just because of the show's American actors and characters!
 Shortly after originally being aired on British screens, Thriller was imported to the US to be screened late at night as part of ABC’s Wide World of Entertainment.

 Robert Powell in the very first Thriller episode Lady Killer